LUWIZ

 A dedicated URL per author, with bio, expertise, photo and links to their external publications.
 It is the entity's anchor.

-Implement the Person schema
+Implement Person schema

 Link Article and Person